roy705051/Airport-Portal/README.md

 #Contact page

-This page helps our customer to get connected with us all the time, we are 24 hours available for service on there.
+This page helps our users to effortlessly connected with us, we are available 24*7 for their service and would be happy to serve you.

 ScreenShort are :